A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: A Markov chain on

 where

-Later we see that $\kappa_l = h_l\mathbb{E}\big [Q_l(V;(\theta_k))\big ]$. \end{Proposition} \begin{proof} In this exchangeable case (\ref{spectral:02a}) must be identical to (\ref{spectral:001}) from a probabilistic argument, once notation is established, apart from the factor ${\N\choose n}$ which arises from unordering entries of $X_{t},X_{t+1}$.
+\end{Proposition} \begin{proof} In this exchangeable case (\ref{spectral:02a}) must be identical to (\ref{spectral:001}) from a probabilistic argument, once notation is established, apart from the factor ${d\choose n}$ which arises from unordering entries of $X_{t},X_{t+1}$.
 The stationary distribution of $(M_t)$ is $\p(m)$.
 We find the spectral expansion for the joint distribution

 where $m$ and $n$ are the counts of values in $X_{t},X_{t+1}$.
 A computational way of showing (\ref{spectral:001}) is to consider expectation in the generating functions of $X_t,X_{t+1}$.
-Let $X_t$ have a multinomial stationary distribution uniform on ${\cal V}_{\N,\d}$ Now conditional on $V=v$, $X_t[c],X_{t+1}[c]$ are independent and
+Let $X_t$ have a multinomial stationary distribution uniform on ${\cal V}_{q,d}$.